gabriela-framework/gabriela/docs/README.md

 ````

 If you use event propagation, both module and plugin events are called.
 First the event declared on the
 module level and then the event on the plugin level.
+Please note that for event propagation to work, the ony
+thing you have to do is supply the *emit* functions third argument to *true*.

 ___
-#### **Important note: on dependency injection**
+#### **Important note: On dependency injection...**
 >Dependency injection in events works differently on the plugin level.
 On the plugin
 level, you can only inject dependencies that are not defined with *module* visibility scope.
 Every other scope will work in events declared on a plugin.
+Of course, if you use *shared* scope,
+the plugin has to be declared to be within that shared scope.
 ___

 ## 1.5 Error handling